 The battle for the liberation of Mosul from Islamic State took more than one year to be accomplished and became the biggest ground battle in Iraq since 2003.
 The entire city have been under full government control since July 2017 however, there is still no water or electricity in extensive parts of the city.
 Authorities have put up new paintings with photographs of the city’s historic landmarks or the Tigris River with a message urging citizens to return to normal life as well many Shiite religious slogans from government forces.
 A situation that some Sunni residents say it makes them feel under occupation.

 “Politics has been dominated by sectarian and political groups” said Wael Faisal, an electronic hardware vendor from the city, referring to slogans on the walls.
 “Baghdad has not implemented any development projects in Mosul since 2003, that’s the true” he added.

 With the persistence of this situation and the absence of a salary for hundreds of citiziens families are now forced to beg for food in mosques.
 More than 100 former workers gathered in eastern Mosul on Wednesday and complained they had not been paid for up to six months.
 “We do not have water and electricity, this is the political corruption that we are suffering from” Faisal said.

-Many now say the situation will create fertile ground for the emergence of another militant group in Mosul, which has become a center of Sunni resistance after the fall of Saddam Hussein.”I think the future will be worse because the central government will not care about Mosul again” said Fernas Taleb, the owner of a shop selling light bulbs in eastern Mosul.
+Many says the situation will create fertile ground for the emergence of another militant group in Mosul, which has become a center of Sunni resistance after the fall of Saddam Hussein.”I think the future will be worse because the central government will not care about Mosul again” said Fernas Taleb, the owner of a shop selling light bulbs in eastern Mosul.
 “If this doesn’t change, there will be another group with a different name and with different people who may be embroiled in a new wave of violence” he added.